-Winward has worked across many industries (eCommerce, manufacturing, SaaS, B2C, and B2B).
-When he moved into B2B Business Development/Account Management, he learned extensive knowledge within the Project/Change Management and has been developing and executing processes that include implementation, onboarding, and process improvement.
+Kyle has worked across many industries (eCommerce, manufacturing, SaaS, B2C, and B2B).
+When he moved into B2B Business Development/Account Management, he learned extensive knowledge within the Project/Change Management and developed and executed processes that include implementation, onboarding, and process improvement.

-There are two revenue streams in every company pointed out by Winward, those are Sales and Support.
+There are two revenue streams in every company: Sales and Support.
 The former brings in the money, while the latter keeps it.
 Shifting from a product to experience focused, a new way of delivering service and value has been born.
-This led to the emerging role of CS.
+It led to the emerging role of CS.

 If organizations haven't had a CS in their three-legged stool, (1) Companies will become extinct (2) stagnate (3) have no long term perspective in delivering the success of their customers (4) everything is all about a cookie-cutter approach (it is more on reactive or firefighters approach than proactive ones).

-Remember, “emotion creates memories”.
-If an organization wants to understand their customer’s feelings and sentiments, CS/CE could identify that on every conversation or interaction.
+Remember, "emotion creates memories."
+If an organization wants to understand its customer's feelings and sentiments, CS/CE could identify it in every conversation or interaction.

 How?
 When customers drop their guard, real conversations begin.
 No posturing, no this for that, just a couple of people getting work done.
 Even at a later date, a triggered memory will always bring back that emotion.
-It is cementing a brand experience in people’s minds and reflections of the desired perception toward a brand’s values.
+It cements a brand experience in people's minds and reflects the desired perception toward a brand's values.